ChrisJabb21/Makars-Bazaar/README.md

 # JS Ecommerce app

 Full-stack Ecommerce web app made with Vanilla JavaScript for the frontend, with NodeJS and MongoDB for the backend.

-Root direct contains package.json configuration needed to run node backend. frontend subdirectory has the package.json for running the frontend.
+Root directory contains package.json configuration needed to run the node backend.
+Frontend subdirectory has the package.json for running the frontend.

 ## Technologies used
 ---